unicode-org/message-format-wg/exploration/maintaining-registry.md

-Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments vary widely, this standard set of functions must be conservative in its requirements such that every implementation can reasonably implement it.
+Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments vary widely, this REQUIRED set of functions must be conservative in its requirements such that every implementation can reasonably implement it.

 Promoting message interoperability can and should go beyond this.